The Research Team

 Þorbjörg Daphne Hall

-Þorbjörg Daphne Hall is an Associate Professor at the Iceland University of the Arts, with expertise in music in Iceland, popular music and place, and ethnographic methodology.
+Þorbjörg Daphne Hall is a Professor at the Iceland University of the Arts, with expertise in music in Iceland, popular music and place, and ethnographic methodology.
 She has a proven track record of publishing in peer-reviewed journals and with esteemed publishers, including a co-edited volume on Icelandic music with Equinox Publishing (2019).
 She is the Project Leader.

 Lee Higgins